 I built the prototype in Axure and tested the interactions on the Axure Share mobile app.
 It is also accessible through the Axure Share website.

-The video above simulates the augmented reality animation, interaction, and mobile phone camera access.
+The video below simulates the augmented reality animation, interaction, and mobile phone camera access.
 The concept I tested was turning the affect into a rolling stone that would roll and sink into a body of water.
 The video below is a simulated use of the app: